 CAN I LET MY DOG SWIM IN THE SEA?

 The best activity you can do with your dog in summertime or hot weather is swimming.
-Luckily, dogs are allowed to swim in the sea if nobody is annoyed.
+Luckily, dogs are allowed to swim in the sea but you should go far from other swimmers.
 By experience, I know that everyone is not comfortable swimming next to pets.
 There will always be someone to tell you that they don’t want your dog in the sea.
+If you let your dog swim in a crowded beach, you risk to get a fine.
 Therefore, just take your dog to a more isolated side of the beach, far away from people.
 Your dog will have more space and you will get peace of mind.
 Make sure no water enters in your dog’s ears.
 They are very sensitive and can develop an ear infection (otitis).
 If they shake their head a lot, scratch their ears and seem uncomfortable, go to the vet.

 WHAT ARE MY DUTIES?